 - the rating of the resort or hotel on Booking.com must also be active

-- the (official) hotel must be located next to the golf course or must be located on the premises of the golf course (and referred to on the website of the golf club).
+- the (official) hotel must be located next to the golf course or must be located on the premises of the golf course.

 - the resort should include more facilities in addition to having a golf course (for example a spa, tennis court, swimming pool, etc.)